twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.468-469 - **why miller loves julie and about innere who "become" belters julie escaping** p.470 - does it hurt dream - diogo p.472-473 - holden with multiple parents ruins his group dynamics
+p.468-469 - **why miller loves julie and about innere who "become" belters julie escaping** p.470 - does it hurt dream - diogo p.472-473 - holden with multiple parents ruins his group dynamics p.475 - naomi can adapt fast to combat